thomasdarimont/quarkus-qute-keycloak/README.md

 docker exec -it pgadmin_container python setup.py --load-servers /pgadmin4/servers.json --user pgadmin4@pgadmin.org
 ```

-To browse the database, go to http://localhost:5050/browser/ and log in with user name "pgadmin4@pgadmin.org" and password "admin".
+To browse the database, go to http://localhost:15050/browser/ and log in with user name "pgadmin4@pgadmin.org" and password "admin".
 To connect to the "tododb" database, use "todopw" as password when requested.

+## Keycloak set-up

+A keycloak setup is included in the docker-compose configuration.

+Keycloak can be accessed via http://localhost:9180/auth with `admin`/`admin` as username/password.

+The Keycloak realm `quarkus` contains a confidential client `quarkus-todo` which represents this application.

+This realm contains two users with the usernames `john` and `jane`, both with the password `test`.

 ## Unpoly